 We’ve said it before, and we’ll say it again: print isn’t dead.
-In fact, as sales and marketing departments across dozens of industries become oversaturated with digital outreach efforts, print is starting to solidify its place in the marketing realm as a reliable and still successful tactic.
+In fact, as sales and marketing departments across dozens of industries become oversaturated with digital outreach efforts, print has continued to hold its place in the marketing realm as a reliable and effective tactic.

 Of course, it’s one thing to say that print can help your team drive conversions and another to show it.
-But unlike digital marketing tactics that automatically record results that can be presented in a tidy report, print marketing campaigns may be a little more difficult to track.
-That said, let’s review some of the best ways to track and measure the success of your print efforts.
+But unlike digital marketing tactics that automatically record results that can be presented in a tidy report, measuring the results of a direct mail marketing campaign takes a slightly more manual approach.
+Let’s review some of the best ways to track and measure the success of your print efforts.

-By creating and using custom tracking codes for print mail, you get the best of both marketing worlds: on the print side, you reap the benefits of an original and well-designed piece that speaks to your audience, and on the digital side, you take advantage of modern tracking devices that give you insights into what is or isn’t working in your campaign.
+By creating and using custom tracking codes for print mail, you get the best of both marketing worlds: on the print side, you reap the benefits of an original and well-designed piece that speaks to your audience, and on the digital side, you take advantage of modern tracking technology that delivers insights into what is or isn’t working in your campaign.

 Who doesn’t love to get exclusive discounts?
-Thankfully, this method of measuring results is also one of the easiest.
-Rather than needing to hook into the digital side to view results, you can easily tell how well the promotion worked by seeing how many customers redeemed the coupon code (whether online, by phone, or in-person).
+This direct mail measurement & tracking method is one of the easiest: Rather than needing to hook into the digital side to view results, you can tell how well the promotion worked by seeing how many customers redeemed the coupon code (whether online, by phone, or in-person).
 To get even more granular with your data, you can even create variable codes so that each recipient receives their own unique promo code.
-From there, you could make decisions on whether or not you targeted the right demographics, the timing of the mailer was correct, the discount was worth pursuing, and so on.
+From there, you could make decisions on whether or not you targeted the right demographics, the timing of the mailer was correct, the discount was enticing, and so on.

 When smartphones first hit the market, QR codes were all the rage—they were an exciting and innovative way to communicate a lot of information through a quick scan with your phone’s camera.
-As the years have passed, their use in nearly every marketing campaign has faded, which now leaves an opportunity for print media to take advantage of them again.
+As the years have passed, their widespread use has faded, leaving a potential opportunity for print mediums to take advantage of them again.
 They haven’t seen a major resurgence yet in the U.S. (unlike in some overseas markets), but with the current global health crisis highlighting the need for contactless communications, they may be primed for a comeback.

 Since QR codes can have multiple purposes, be sure to clarify what the code will do once scanned (e.g., access the deal, read more, etc.).
 From there, you should be able to track how many people scanned the code as well as what next steps they took (depending on the goal of the code).

-Perhaps the easiest (and thus most popular) way to measure the success of a direct mail marketing campaign is by response rate—in other words, how many people took action based on your mail?
-Depending on your goal, the action will likely vary from campaign to campaign.
+Perhaps the easiest (and most popular) way to measure the success of a direct mail marketing campaign is by response rate—in other words, how many people took action based on your mail?
+Depending on your goal, the direct mail response rate will likely vary from campaign to campaign.
 But keep in mind that direct mail has an average response rate of 4.4% for a baseline (as opposed to a measly 0.12% for emails).

 Cost Per Action

 This is the net revenue earned from your direct mail marketing campaign, after you subtract all of the associated costs (AKA the amount that goes directly to your bottom line).
 Ultimately, what you’re looking to discover from measuring your results is your total return on investment.
 In the past, we’ve made a pretty strong case for the value of print media for marketing —once you curate your results, you can then make adjustments to your campaigns to maximize your success and increase your ROI.

 Have questions or want to learn more?
-Contact Advertisers Printing, a St. Louis Printing Company today for additional information about measuring the success of your direct mail campaign.
+Contact Advertisers Printing, a St. Louis Printing Company today for additional information about measuring the success of your direct mail campaigns.